-A 301 redirect is a permanent redirect from one URL (in this case, the http version) to another (https).
+A 301 redirect is a permanent redirect from one URL (for example, the http version) to another (https).
 They have plenty of other uses outside of an SSL implementation, like changing domain names or sunsetting popular landing pages, but they’re essential for SSL to avoid duplicate or mixed content issues.

 2. You have duplicate content issues